 Defendants have moved to dismiss the first amended verified complaint.
 Plaintiffs and AAMC have moved for leave to file a second amended verified complaint to include AAMC as a direct plaintiff, rather than as a derivative party.
 On March 27, 2019, the Court held oral argument on Defendants' motions to dismiss the first amended verified complaint and Plaintiffs' motion for leave to file the second amended verified complaint.
+The Court held additional oral argument on the pending motions on October 25, 2021.
 The Court has not yet decided the pending motions.